GE Power Conversion

-GE Power Conversion is an electrical engineering company and is a subsidiary of GE Power, part of General Electric.
+GE Power Conversion, formerly Converteam, is a French electrical engineering company and is a subsidiary of GE Vernova.
 GE Power Conversion's global headquarters is located in the Paris-Saclay research-intensive and business cluster, south of Paris, in the Île-de-France region.

 History

 In 1989, parts of the British General Electric Company merged with parts of Compagnie Générale d'Electricité (now Alcatel-Lucent) forming Cegelec (part of GEC-Alsthom), in the same year, a subsidiary of the German Allgemeine Elektrizitäts-Gesellschaft (AEG) had merged with the American Westinghouse Drive Systems.
 In 1995, these two groupings merged to form CEGELEC Industrial Systems Group.
 In 1999, it changed its name to Alstom Power & Conversion, then on 10 November 2005, it became a separate company from Alstom.

 On 29 March 2011, it was announced that a 90% stake in Converteam was to be bought by GE Energy for $3.2 billion.
 This deal was completed on 2 September 2011.